MetaQA: Combining Expert Agents for Multi-Skill Question Answering: Appendix

 \subsection{Datasets}

-We have collected a series of QA datasets covering different formats, domains, and reasoning skills (Table \ref{table:datasets}).
+We have collected a series of QA datasets covering different formats, domains, and reasoning skills.
 In particular, we use four formats: extractive, multiple-choice, abstractive, and multimodal.

 For extractive, we use the MRQA 2019 shared task collection \citep{fisch-etal-2019-mrqa}, QAMR \citep{michael-etal-2018-crowdsourcing}, and DuoRC \citep{saha-etal-2018-duorc}.
-We add these two additional datasets to add more diversity to the training set.
+We include these two additional datasets to add more diversity.
 In detail, QAMR requires predicate-argument understanding, a skill that agents should have to solve most QA datasets.
 As for DuoRC, it is the only dataset in our collection on the film domain, and this allows us to study transfer learning from other domains.
-The multiple-choice datasets require boolean reasoning, commonsense, and passage summarization skills and as we can observe in Table \ref{table:datasets}, there is an overlap in the reasoning skills required to solve these datasets.
-Lastly, we include abstractive QA following \citep{khashabi-etal-2020-unifiedqa} and multimodal datasets to show that our approach can solve any type of question while multi-dataset models are limited to certain formats.
+The multiple-choice datasets require boolean reasoning, commonsense, and passage summarization skills.
+Lastly, we include abstractive QA following \citep{khashabi-etal-2020-unifiedqa} and a multimodal dataset to show that our approach can solve any type of question while multi-dataset models are limited to certain formats.

 Most of these datasets do not have the labels of the test set publicly available, except for RACE and NarrativeQA.
 Since we need to do hyperparameter tuning and hypothesis testing to compare models, we divide the public dev set into an in-house dev set and test sets following \citep{joshi-etal-2020-spanbert}.
-In this way, we conduct hyperparameter tuning on the dev set and hypothesis testing on the test set.
+Then, we conduct hyperparameter tuning on the dev set and hypothesis testing on the test set.
+A summary of the datasets is available in Appendix~\ref{appendix:datasets}.